snalahi/Foundations-Data-Data-Everywhere/README.md

 # Foundations-Data-Data-Everywhere
-Google Data Analytics Professional Certificate
+Data is a collection of facts